top of page

 Zero Trust Is No Longer Optional

-The implications of this notice are stark: if you are still relying on VPNs, static access controls, and traditional IT security architectures, you are vulnerable.
+The implications of this notice are stark.
+If you are still relying on VPNs, static access controls, and traditional IT security architectures, you are vulnerable.

+The answer is clear—Zero Trust Architecture (ZTA) must be the new standard.
 Zero Trust operates on a simple principle: never trust, always verify.
-It enforces continuous authentication, fine-grained access controls, and strict isolation of services and users, minimizing lateral movement—the exact mechanism leveraged in the attacks described by SALT TYPHOON.
+It enforces continuous authentication, fine-grained access controls, and strict isolation of services and users.
+This minimizes lateral movement—the exact mechanism leveraged in the attacks described by SALT TYPHOON.

 But Zero Trust isn’t just a checklist or a product—it’s a strategic transformation of your enterprise security model.
 It requires scalable, agile technology capable of adapting to dynamic users, environments, and adversaries.